Fertility

 Time since vasectomy

 Time since vasectomy is one of several factors that can affect the conversation about realistic outcomes.
-Longer intervals may change the discussion about technique and expectations.
+Longer intervals may change technique, patency, pregnancy, and timeline expectations.

 Partner age and fertility